robolectric/robolectric-gradle-plugin/README.md

 }
 ```

-Just annotate your test classes with `@RunWith(RobolectricGradleTestRunner.class)` until version
+Just annotate your test classes with `@RunWith(RobolectricGradleTestRunner.class)` or subclass this
-2.2 is released.
+test runner if you have other customizations.

 Plugin Development